 - 1. Possess a minimum GPA of 2.50 to transfer into the Psychology Department; - 2.
-Maintain a minimum GPA of 3.00 in Psychology courses for graduation; - 3.
-Adhere to the curriculum sequence; - 4.
-Earn at least a "C" in PSY 111 prior to enrolling in PSY 112; - 5.
-Earn at least a "B" in PSY 112 prior to enrolling in PSY 214, - 6.
-Earn at least a "B" in PSY 214 prior to enrolling in advanced courses, and; - 7.
+Maintain a minimum GPA of 2.50 in psychology courses for graduation: - 3.
+Adhere to the curriculum sequence; - Earn at least a "C" in PSY 111 prior to enrolling in PSY 112: - 5.
+Earn at least a "C" in PSY 112 prior to enrolling in PSY 214 - 6.
+Earn at least a "C" in PSY 214 prior to enrolling in advanced courses, and; - 7.
 Create and maintain a psychology portfolio.

-If a student's academic performance is below the required GPA of 3.00, he/she will be placed on academic probation for one year and must commit to tutorial services offered within the Psychology Department and a monthly meeting with a designated advisor.
+If a student's academic performance is below the required GPA of 2.50, he/she will be placed on academic probation for one year and must commit to tutorial services offered within the Psychology Department and a monthly meeting with a designated advisor.

-Additionally, the student will agree to register for only 12 hours per semester, unless special permission is granted by the Chair of the Department.
+Additionally, the student will agree to register for only 12 hours per semester, unless special permission is granted by the Director of Undergraduate Studies or the Department Chairperson.

 During the senior year psychology majors will take a departmental comprehensive examination and the Graduate Record Examinations (GRE) general or subject tests.
 Scores on these tests will assist in evaluating the success of the program.